Elon Musk Twitter poll ends with users seeking his departure

 Twitter has grown more chaotic and confusing under Musk’s leadership with rapidly vacillating policies that are issued, then withdrawn or changed.

-Among those in the “go” camp almost certainly were Tesla investors who have grown tired of the 24/7 Twitter chaos which they say has distracted the eccentric CEO from the electric car company, his main source of wealth.
+Among those voting with the “go” camp almost certainly were Tesla investors who have grown tired of the 24/7 Twitter chaos that they say has distracted the eccentric CEO from the electric car company, his main source of wealth.

-Musk also used his shares in the company to partially fund the acquisition of Twitter.
+Musk also used his Tesla stock to partially fund the acquisition of Twitter.

 Shares of Tesla are down 35% since Musk took over Twitter on Oct.
 27, costing investors billions.
 Tesla’s market value was over $1.1 trillion on April 1, the last trading day before Musk disclosed he was buying up Twitter shares.
 The company has since lost 58% of its value, at a time when rival auto makers are cutting in on Tesla’s dominant share of electric vehicle sales.